The Nightly Show with Larry Wilmore

-The Nightly Show with Larry Wilmore is a 2015–16 American late-night panel talk show hosted by Larry Wilmore that aired for two seasons on Comedy Central.
+The Nightly Show with Larry Wilmore is an American late-night panel talk show hosted by Larry Wilmore that aired on Comedy Central from January 19, 2015, to August 18, 2016.
 The show was a spin-off of The Daily Show, which featured Wilmore as a recurring contributor.
 It aired Monday through Thursday at 11:30 PM (ET) following The Daily Show.
-It served as a replacement for The Colbert Report, which aired in the same time-slot from October 2005 to December 2014.
+It served as a replacement for The Colbert Report, which aired at the same time-slot from October 2005 to December 2014.

 The show has been described as a combination of The Daily Show and Politically Incorrect.
 It featured Wilmore's scripted take on the news, followed by a panel discussion and later in most episodes a game with his guests.
 The Nightly Show with Larry Wilmore received a generally positive reception from critics, but ratings fell after Jon Stewart left The Daily Show.

-The show premiered on January 19, 2015.
-It was canceled on August 15, 2016, due to poor ratings performance.
-The final episode aired on August 18, 2016.
+The show was canceled on August 15, 2016, due to poor ratings performance.

 History

 The 11:30 PM (ET) time-slot for Mondays through Thursdays on Comedy Central had previously been occupied by The Colbert Report, hosted by Stephen Colbert as another spin-off of The Daily Show, and premiered on October 17, 2005.
 In 2012, Comedy Central renewed Jon Stewart's contract to host The Daily Show through the end of 2015 and Colbert's contract to host The Colbert Report through the end of 2014.

 Colbert intentionally had his contract synced up with David Letterman's contract to host Late Show with David Letterman for CBS, so they would both expire at the same time; in the event Letterman chose to retire, Colbert would be available to take over the show.
 On April 3, 2014, Letterman announced on his show that he would retire in 2015.
 On April 10, 2014, it was announced that Colbert would leave Comedy Central at the end of 2014 and replace Letterman as the host of Late Show on CBS beginning in 2015.

 The final episode of The Colbert Report aired on December 18, 2014.
 Jon Stewart pitched the idea to Comedy Central of giving Wilmore a show to air during the 11:30 PM time-slot after his show.
 According to the network president, Stewart said it would be the ideal time-slot for a show with a different format that would "provide an opportunity for the underrepresented voices out there".

 The Nightly Show with Larry Wilmore was produced by Stewart's production company, Busboy Productions.
 Stewart, Wilmore, and former The Daily Show showrunner Rory Albanese served as executive producers.
 Wilmore had been slated to be showrunner on the ABC sitcom Black-ish (on which he is now billed as a consulting producer), but had to decline so he would be available to host The Nightly Show.